spacelift-io/user-documentation/docs/product/support/README.md

 description: Information about Spacelift support options.
 ---

 # Support

 {% if is_saas() %}
-Spacelift offers a variety of support options for all users on both paid and free tiers.
-You should be able to find help using the resources linked below, regardless of how you use Spacelift.
+Spacelift offers support at three different levels depending on the product tier you purchased.
+Please refer to your agreement with Spacelift to clarify which support level applies.
 {% else %}
 Spacelift offers a variety of support options depending on your needs.
 You should be able to find help using the resources linked below, regardless of how you use Spacelift.
 {% endif %}

 ## Have you tried…

 Before reaching out for support, have you tried: